apache/www-site/content/foundation/members.md

 license: https://www.apache.org/licenses/LICENSE-2.0

 [Membership in The Apache Software Foundation](/foundation/governance/members) is a privilege and is by invitation only.
-Candidates for membership are proposed by existing members, and [voted upon by the existing membership](/foundation/governance/meetings#membervoting).
-Since the Foundation is a meritocracy, meaning that contributions and skills are the factors used to judge worthiness, candidates are expected to have proven themselves by contributing to one or more of the Foundation's projects.
+Existing members propose and [vote on](/foundation/governance/meetings#membervoting) candidates for membership.
+Since the Foundation is a meritocracy, meaning that contributions and skills are the factors used to judge worthiness, we expect candidates to have proven themselves by contributing to one or more of the Foundation's projects.

-The details of the process by which someone may become a member of The Apache Software Foundation are described in [Section 4.1](bylaws.html#4.1) of the Foundation's [bylaws](bylaws.html).
+The details of the process by which someone may become a member of The Apache Software Foundation are in [Section 4.1](bylaws.html#4.1) of the Foundation's [bylaws](bylaws.html).
 A more general description of [how the ASF is governed](/governance/) is available.